 - Get exclusive scholarships and prep courses

 Online courses and websites are a great way to start your game coding education.
-But maybe you’re better in one-on-one, FaceTime situations.
-If your preferred learning mode is with an in-person instructor and via direct interaction, you might prefer a brick-and-mortar game development coding course.
-Never fear—there are lots of excellent selections out there for hopeful game developers.
+But maybe you learn better in one-on-one, FaceTime situations.
+If your preferred learning mode is with an in-person instructor and via direct interaction, you might prefer a brick-and-mortar game development coding course over the online bootcamps.
+Never fear: there are lots of excellent selections out there for hopeful game developers.

-One of the most interesting and promising options for prospective game programmers is 42.
-This program operates out of Silicon Valley and Paris.
-It offers free courses at both locations.
+One of the most interesting and promising options for prospective game programmers is 42 .
+This video game bootcamp operates out of Silicon Valley and Paris.
+42 offers free courses at both locations.
 The school focuses on developing teamwork and instilling the proper coding philosophies.

 You might also enjoy checking out Playcrafting.
 It has campuses in New York, Boston, and D.C.
 At Playcrafting, you’ll engage in intense, eight-week courses to learn game development principles.
 They’re an ideal choice for the serious game coder.

 If you want a crash course in game development, then Eleven Fifty Academy may be right for you.
-This program is a two-day introduction to the Unity engine.
+This game design bootcamp offers a program that is a two-day introduction to the Unity engine.
 It teaches you the essentials of the program and how to design.
 Unlike other bootcamps, this academy program requires students to have a basic understanding of C# programming.

 Game development is a constantly growing industry that allows you to explore your creative side in a variety of ways.
 Some developers create game art while others do complex programming.
 Through game development, you can tell intricate stories and design experiences that are like no other.

 As a career, game developers enjoy a lucrative income.
-The median salary for multimedia artists and animators is $75,270.
-That’s just one aspect of game design to consider for a career.
+According to the BLS, the median salary for multimedia artists and animators is $77,700.
+Having a high average salary is just one aspect of game design to consider for a career.

-Upon graduating from game development bootcamp, you can work for a studio or create your own independent game.
+Upon graduating from game development bootcamp, you can work your dream job in a studio or even create your own independent game.
 Today, with platforms such as Steam and smartphone marketplaces, it’s possible for millions of people to discover your creation.